-Academic Support and Advising Program
+Academic Support and Achievement Program

-The AHS Academic Support and Advising Program believes that all undergraduate students, given the academic and social support they need, can graduate and achieve all that they hope.
+The AHS Academic Support and Achievement Program believes that all undergraduate students, given the academic and social support they need, can graduate and achieve all that they hope.
 ASAP is not only a tutoring center; it is a place where Applied Health Sciences students come together and build a community.

 ASAP was a college initiative lead by Dr. Sandra Strome in 2005 to support undergraduate students in the kinesiology program (formally known as movement science) and provide them an east campus space.
 The program has continued to strive toward helping these students achieve both academic and personal success in their pursuit of their professional careers.